-We are pleased to be able to announce the details of the funded workshops for year 2021-22.
+We are pleased to be able to announce the details of the funded workshops for the year 2022-23.

 Led by Dr Rachel Bryant Davies (Comparative Literature) and Dr Amanda Sciampacone (History) this seminar series will be dedicated to addressing the legacies of the nineteenth century and what studying the period involves across disciplines.
 How does the nineteenth century still shape today’s world?
 What is the value of interdisciplinary nineteenth-century research?
 How do different disciplines address the same questions, or ask questions of similar or the same source materials?